 The German prisoners were probably glad to be far from the Russian front.
 They were housed, fed and well treated.
 My father talked of taking them out on fishing expeditions.
 He described one time when some of the POWs wanted to seine fish the nearby drainage ditch.
 As they waded along the muddy chest deep water, dragging the net along between them, they snagged something very large.
 What they eventually pulled out of the water was an eight foot long alligator gar.
 He said they never wanted to go back into the water after that.

 After the war ended and the German prisoners were repatriated, he was sent with some of the first occupational forces to Japan.
 In Tokyo, he helped maintain order in the virtually destroyed city, where the city’s infrastructure was obliterated and everyone was starving.
-Some of the occupational laws he enforced were that no Allied personnel were to assault Japanese people or to eat the scarce Japanese food.
+Some of the occupational laws he enforced were that no Allied personnel were to assault Japanese people or to take food from them.

 My father was always hesitant in speaking about his military service.
 Much of what I know about it comes from photos, postcards and mementos he collected during those years.
 What I do remember about him is his dedication to our country and to the democratic process.
 He believed in the importance of voting, and voting in every election, no matter how insignificant, for he had served his country in the dire time of war to preserve those rights.
 And he had no regard for Republicans and their rhetoric.

 I honor my father and his dedication by following his example.
 I vote in every election and encourage others to do the same.
 I see, as he did, how fragile our democracy is, and I will not let his sacrifices and the sacrifices of all who served during that horrific world war be diminished by complacency and disregard.